What is RCS? What Does RCS Mean in a Text Message? Learn About RCS Messaging

 Will Apple ever support RCS?

-But green bubbles won’t be going away any time soon.
+But green bubbles may be going away.

 When was RCS invented?